drosseau/degob/README.md

 Create a new `Decoder` over your reader using `NewDecoder` and then decode that into a slice of `Gob`s with `Decode` or stream `Gob`s with `DecodeStream`. `DecodeStream` isn't fully tested yet and will probably still fumble with errors.
 Once you have `Gob`s you can either play with the types directly or just print them out to a writer using the `WriteTypes` and `WriteValues` methods.

+The output from the Write methods on Gob should be close to valid Go source (unless you choose JSON as the style).
+One obvious instance that this isn't true is if the gob defines a type that isn't a struct (ie when sending a raw slice like `[]Foo` it first defines an unnamed type `[]Foo`).

 The provided `degob` command provides a straightforward [sample usage](cmds/degob/main.go).

+### Limitations

+There are a few limitations that I can't really get around.

+- gobs don't include information about the bit size of the type so all types are their largest possible (`int64`, `uint64`, `complex128`, `float64`) so as to be able to accept anything.
+This means that the representations you get aren't exactly the representations that the source was using with respect to bitsizes.
+- `byte`s are received as `uint64`, but `[]byte` is correct.
+There is no type id for a single `byte` in the gob format.

 ## TODO